valentinpollart/Comif_Server_App/README.md

 ## Report a bug / Request a feature

-In order to provide better experience for users and developers, it is needed to follow the procedure to report a bug and/or request a new feature :
+In order to provide a better experience for users and developers, it is needed to follow the procedure to report a bug and/or request a new feature :

 - Post a new issue in this repo with the following title : **[feat/bug]** # Short description of the request
 - The body of this issue should contains :